Mrs C Garbutt Subject Leader

 Overview of the course

 In Art, you will learn new and exciting skills and improve ones you already have.
 Work will be project based, where you use drawing, printmaking, mixed media and photography to develop ideas and work towards a final piece, such as a painting or sculpture.
-You will explore digital imagery with the departmental iPads using creative Apps, in addition to Photoshop work.
+You will explore digital imagery with the departmental iPads and iPencils utilising creative Apps, in addition to exploring Photoshop work.
 Artists and the wider world will inspire your ideas, and you will have the opportunity to visit galleries to see how their work is made.
-We encourage students to incorporate their own interests, including using digital media and imagery to inspire, starting point’s maybe Instagram or Pinterest.
+We encourage students to incorporate their own interests, including using digital media and imagery to inspire, starting point’s could be Instagram or Pinterest.

 60% Controlled Assessment (Coursework – Portfolio Component) 40% Examination (Externally Set Assignment)

 You will produce two coursework projects in Years 10 and 11, one sustained project, and a selection of further work.

 This will be a thematic approach, using sketchbooks to record ideas and research artists.
 Skills will be developed and refined, using a wide range of media.
 You will develop your ideas making connections to artists and responding personally to the theme, leading to a final outcome(s).